orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 Specifically, this operation, for each selected form definition:

-1. Reads the latest version of the published form definition, whether it is available or unavailable.
+1. Reads the latest version (or selected version [SINCE Orbeon Forms 2020.1]) of the published form definition, whether it is available or unavailable.
 1. Loads the latest versions of the published section templates that might be associated with that form definition.
+    - TODO: this needs fixing, see #3885
 1. Upgrades the form definition markup to the latest format, as if loading it in Form Builder and saving it again.
 1. Includes the latest section templates loaded above into the form definition.
 1. Saves back the form definition, either as a new version or as the same version (see below for details).